GriffithsLab/brainmodes2025-website/content/register.md

 ### Accommodation:

-A variety of discounted accommodation options within walking distance of the Fields Institute can be found on [this page](https://www.fields.utoronto.ca/resources/housing-resources).
+See [here](https://www.fields.utoronto.ca/resources/housing-resources) for a variety of discounted accommodation options within walking distance of the Fields Institute.